-‘I’m HIV-Positive:’ Elderly Woman Lies About Status To Avoid Being Raped [Video]
+‘I’m HIV-Positive’: Elderly Woman Lies About Status To Avoid Being Raped [Video]

 “I said, ‘Would you do this to your mother to bother her like you are doing me?”

-Possibly as a response to her inquiry, the assaulter purportedly then bound the elderly woman’s hands, head and mouth with duct tape, effectively silencing her for what was reportedly about to occur.
+Possibly as a response to her inquiry, the assaulter purportedly then bound the elderly woman’s hands, head, and mouth with duct tape, effectively silencing her for what was reportedly about to occur.

-“The man, who appeared to be in his upper teens to early 20s, then forced her into the bedroom,” The Philadelphia Inquirer further explains, “where he threw her onto the bed” and placed a box of condoms onto a nearby nightstand.
+“The man, who appeared to be in his upper teens to early 20s, then forced her into the bedroom,” the Philadelphia Inquirer further explains, “where he threw her onto the bed” and placed a box of condoms onto a nearby nightstand.

 After removing both his and Ms. Reynolds’ pants, the street-smart old woman then went on to play her verbal ruse.